xanderstevenson/meeting-agenda-and-recap/README.md

 This is a pair of Python scripts which use Adaptive Cards to post neat, organized meeting agendas and recaps to a Webex space of your choice.
 It also saves records of the agendas and recaps you send, storing them in folders and files named after the meeting name and date.

-I wrote this because I love automation and was considered this will be a much smoother process than manually formatting meeting agendas and recaps from text documents to Webex messages.
+I wrote this because I love automation and considered this to be a much smoother process than manually formatting meeting agendas and recaps from text documents to Webex messages.
 I hope this will help make managing *your* meetings a more pleasurable experience.

 <br>